This article originally appeared on VICE Canada.

 James Bullock: I love M.Night, but Glass was on the drawing board for 19 years and ended in a way that felt cheap, and an excuse for a longer running series of heroes and villains.
 I fucking hated that ending and it almost made me hate the entire franchise.
 I love that he continues to do things differently and that’s great.
 But sometimes, it’s like M.Night’s my dealer who occasionally gives me baking soda instead of the good stuff.
 I’m hooked on his potential but the disappointment hurts.

 Devon Powell, Fan

 So what turned you into an M. Night diehard?

-Devon: I had a pretty tragic event happen to me in my childhood, so a few college friends took me to the movies to cheer me up.
+Devon Powell: I had a pretty tragic event happen to me in my childhood, so a few college friends took me to the movies to cheer me up.
 The film just happened to be The Sixth Sense, and I remember the audience being packed and everyone being just hooked to this ghost story.
-And when that final twist came in at the end, every single person in that gasped at the same exact moment.
+And when that final twist came at the end, every single person in the theater gasped at the same exact moment.
 It was so rare and you could never duplicate that in a home environment.
 I feel bad for anyone that missed out on that experience.

-Alfred Hitchcock is considered one of the best directors in the history of the medium, but he went through periods in his career that were as bad as M. Night’s.
-He spent the early thirties in a critical slumps, and came back with successful British thrillers in 1934.
+Alfred Hitchcock is considered one of the best directors in the history, but he went through periods in his career that were as bad as M. Night’s.
+He spent the early 30s in a critical slumps, and came back with successful British thrillers in 1934.
 Do you want me to bring up Martin Scorsese’s career or Billy Wilder’s?
 Critics need to get a new gimmick because the “can Shyamalan redeem himself” angle is skewed.